- What We Do

 |Fiscal Year 2010||$40.3 million||45,710 MT|

 *FY 2013 figures represent estimated contributions to date.

-Food Security Situation information provided by WFP and UNDP as of April 2013
+Food Security Situation information provided by FEWS NET as of September 2013

 Country Specific Guidance